ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 **Solution:** Ideally, this would be minimized by improving error handling in application code.
 However, a supplementary tool could be the addition of a configuration-driven mechanism that enables us to discard or ignore certain events as a rule.
-Another idea is to implement a way to signal an automatic retry after a time.

-**#4:** *A failed event is reviewed and then republished to the original topic, causing* *all other consumers of that event to process a duplicate.*
+**#4:** *A failed event is reviewed and then republished to the **original** topic,* *causing all other consumers of that event to process a duplicate.*

 **Solution:** This should not be a problem because services should be designed to be idempotent.
 However, to protect against the possibility that idempotence is implemented